developer-zebra/developer-zebra-site/src/datawedge/6-8/guide/input/barcode/index.md

 ### Auto Switch to Default on Event

 This feature configures DataWedge to select an external scanner as the default scanning device immediately upon connection and revert to a built-in scanner when the external scanner is disconnected.
-External scanners include those connecting by Bluetooth, serial cable or snap-on module. **Disabled by default**.
+External scanners include those connecting by Bluetooth, serial cable or snap-on module.
+If enabled, SWITCH_SCANNER should not be used upon scanner connection/disconnection as it can cause unexpected behavior. **Disabled by default**.
 Available only when “Auto" is selected in the [Scanner selection panel](#scannerselection).

 This feature is intended to help reduce scanning workflow interruptions when a Bluetooth scanner is introduced and/or it becomes disconnected by losing power or moving out of range.